aaronkl/aaronkl.github.io/_pages/about.md

   align: right
   image: profile.jpg

 news: true # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
+image_circular: true # crops the image to make it circular
 social: true  # includes social icons at the bottom of the page
 ---